dart-archive/www.dartlang.org/src/site/tools/webstorm/index.markdown

 ---
 layout: default
-title: "Dart plugin for WebStorm, IntelliJ IDEA, PhpStorm, PyCharm, and RubyMine"
+title: "Dart Plugin for WebStorm, IntelliJ IDEA, PhpStorm, PyCharm, and RubyMine"
 description: "Use Dart with a variety of IDEs and editors from JetBrains."
 has-permalinks: false
+short-title: "Dart Plugin from JetBrains"
 ---

+{% include breadcrumbs.html %}

-# Dart plugin from JetBrains
+# Dart Plugin from JetBrains

 ## For WebStorm, IntelliJ IDEA, PhpStorm, PyCharm, and RubyMine